That’s all, folks!

 - Trails are not patrolled / Use them at your own risk

 - Trails and open areas are reserved for cross-country skiing or snowshoeing in the winter months other activities are not permitted.
-Please be aware that Wesley Clover Parks do have other partners who run activities outdoors to promote winter fun and we must respect these partners.
+Please be aware that Wesley Clover Parks has other partners who run activities outdoors.

 - Trail use requires visible Kanata Nordic pass.

-- No bicycling, walking or snowshoeing in the ski tracks — please stay to the side; dogs are not permitted on the trails.
-Please share the trails.
+- No bicycling, walking or snowshoeing in the ski tracks.
+Dogs are not permitted on the trails.